Juloos/MCDatapack.TimeUtils/README.md

  - `time.ticktime.SS` + `time.ticktime.MM` + `time.ticktime.HH` + `time.ticktime.DD` are respectively the number of seconds, minutes, hours and days corresponding to `time.ticktime`

 # Real time utils
-Through synchronization of the machine daytime, we can provide realtime versions of the tick-based utils functions (replace occurences of `ticktime` by `realtime` and you will have the same results in a real time context, however it will count in seconds rather than ticks)
+Through synchronization of the machine daytime, we can provide realtime versions of the tick-based utils functions.
+Replace occurences of `ticktime` by `realtime` and you will have the same results in a real time context, however it will count in seconds rather than ticks.

 # System time
 The system time is based off the daytime of the machine, just like realtime but gives more generic information, it is accessible through the following fake players: